By Vineeth Polisetti, Director · Published 2026-04-28 · 9 min read

 Out-of-scope NSF marking.
 Some plants accept any drum showing "NSF" without verifying the H1 vs H2 classification.
 Fix: read the NSF label fully.
 The NSF mark itself is not enough — the category (H1, H2, 3H) must be present.

 Loss of supplier traceability.
-Buying through a non-authorized cheap-source dealer leaves you without a verifiable supplier authorization letter.
-Fix: only buy through Castrol's authorized distributor network.
+Buying through a non-authorised cheap-source dealer leaves you without a verifiable supplier authorisation letter.
+Fix: only buy through Castrol's authorised distributor network.
 The discount you save on grey-market product isn't worth losing FSSAI compliance.

 The audit-ready folder